 The Foundation Trust concentrates on improving understanding and services for client populations across three priority tracks:

-- Youth and adults impacted by complex trauma;
+- Children, adults, and families impacted by complex trauma

 Founded by Dante Dieso (1918 -2017) in 2016, the Foundation Trust is guided by a vision to help children, adults and families overcome adversity and disadvantage and be afforded resources that promote recovery and advancement.